 1. Introduction 1

-2. The Code - application, scope, and status and purpose 2
+2. The Code - Application, Scope, and Status and Purpose

-Application
+- Application 2

-Scope 2
+- Scope 2

 Status and Purpose 3

-3. Principle 1 - Integrity 5

-The general principle of integrity

-Acting in an ethical and professional manner

-Being honest and fair

-Respecting others 5

-Voicing opinions 5

-Duties outside the actuarial profession 5

-The duty of confidentiality 6

-When confidential information may rightly be disclosed 6

-Guidance on duty of confidentiality in relation to duty of disclosure and avoidance of conflicts of interest 6

-4. Principle 2 - Competence and care 7

-The general duty to act with competence and care

-Attaining professional competence 7

-Maintaining professional competence 7

-Acting with competence and care 7

-Competence and care in non-actuarial roles 8

-Acting with relevant knowledge and skill 8

-When you do not have an appropriate level of knowledge and skill 8

-What constitutes an appropriate level of knowledge and skill?
-8

-Developing knowledge and skills and compliance with CPD requirements 8

-Ensuring that work is appropriate to the needs and instructions of users 9

-Taking reasonable steps to understand user needs 9

-When user instructions do not accord with user needs 9

-When user instructions conflict with user needs 9

-Costs 9

-Obtaining input from other professionals or specialists 10

-5. Principle 3 - Impartiality 11

-The general principle of impartiality 11

-Exercising professional judgement 11

-Resolve or desist from acting 11

-What would a fair-minded observer think?
-11

-Ethical bias

-Technical bias 11

-Institutional bias or Group Think 12

-Conflicts of interest

-Introduction to conflicts of interest
+3. Principle 1 - Integrity 6

+The general principle of integrity 6

+Acting in an ethical and professional manner 6

+Being honest and fair 6

+Respecting others 6

+Voicing opinions 6

+Duties outside the actuarial profession 7

+The duty of confidentiality 7

+When confidential information may rightly be disclosed 7

+Guidance on duty of confidentiality in relation to duty of disclosure and avoidance of conflicts of interest 8

+4. Principle 2 - Competence and Care 8

+- The general duty to act with competence and care 8

+Attaining professional competence 8

+Maintaining professional competence 8

+Acting with competence and care 9

+Acting with relevant knowledge and skill 9

+When you do not have an appropriate level of knowledge and skill 10

+- What constitutes an appropriate level of knowledge and skill?
+10

+Developing knowledge and skill and compliance with CPD requirements 10

+- Ensuring that work is appropriate to the needs and instructions of users 11

+Taking reasonable steps to understand user needs 11

+When user instructions do not accord with user needs 11

+When user instructions conflict with user needs 11

+- Costs 12

+Obtaining input from other professionals or specialists 12

+5. Principle 3 - Impartiality 13

+The general principle of impartiality 13

+Exercising professional judgement 13

+Resolve or desist from acting 13

+- What would a fair-minded observer think?
+13

+Ethical bias 14

+Technical bias 14

+Institutional bias or Group Think 14

+Conflicts of interest 15

+Introduction to conflicts of interest 15

 What is a conflict of interest?
+15

-Identifying a conflict of interest
+Identifying a conflict of interest 16

-Managing and reconciling conflicts of interest 14
+Managing and reconciling conflicts of interest 17

+6. Principle 4 - Compliance 19

+The general duty to comply with all relevant legal, regulatory and professional requirements 19

+Keeping up to date 19

+7. Principle 5 - Speaking Up 20

+The general duty to speak up 20

+What is meant by 'Speaking Up'?
+21

+What is required of Members?
+21

+- What is an 'unethical' course of action?
+22

+Challenging others' non-compliance 23

+Reporting Misconduct to the IFoA 24

+Legal requirements to report to regulators/authorities 25

+Requirement to take reasonable steps to make users aware of substantial issues with work 26